-In order to choose your shipping materials wisely, you’ll need to understand where the material comes from and what happens to it once it is disposed of.
+In order to choose your materials wisely for sustainable shipping methods, you’ll need to understand where the material comes from and what happens to them once disposed of.
 Taking it a step further, you’ll want to think about the warehouse and transportation carbon footprint as well.

-Shipping materials are produced in three ways; from virgin materials, partially recycled materials or 100% recycled materials.
+What is sustainable shipping?
+Shipping materials are currently produced in three ways; from virgin materials, partially recycled materials or 100% recycled materials.
 Ideally, you will want to avoid virgin materials, but this is not always an option.
 Virgin materials are natural resources that are extracted in their raw form.
-Examples include timber, mined/processed metals, and plastic resin derived from petroleum refining process.
+Examples include timber, mined/processed metals, and plastic resin derived from petroleum refining processes.
 It is crucial you pay attention to where the materials come from in order to make the best decision.
-Some plant-based packaging options can actually do more harm than good as it can require the clearing of forests in order to create more room for plants to grow.
+Some plant-based packaging options can actually do more harm than good as it can require the clearing of forests in order to create more room for new plants to grow.